USA grabs record-tying 8-2 lead at Presidents Cup

 The US duo led 5-up after eight holes but Kim, who ripped two pairs of pants warming up but quickly got a third, won 14 and 15 with birdies but Schauffele parred 16 for the triumph.

-"You have to stay in the moment and not get ahead of yourself," Cantlay said.
-"We played really well and got out to an early lead.
-You tell yourself, 'Keep hitting quality shots and it'll work out.'"

-Top-ranked Masters champion and Sam Burns never trailed but blew a late lead for the second straight day in tying South Korea's Im Sung-jae and Colombian Sebastian Munoz.
+Top-ranked Masters champion Scottie Scheffler and Sam Burns never trailed but blew a late lead for the second straight day in tying South Korea's Im Sung-jae and Colombian Sebastian Munoz.

-The Americans, who were 2-up after 14 holes Thursday but lost, were 2-up with six to play Friday.

-But Munoz won the 13th with an 11-foot birdie putt and Im birdied the next three holes to match the US duo and Munoz sank a par putt from just outside five feet to win 17 and tie the match.

 In a match where neither team was more than 1-up, Americans Cameron Young and Kevin Kisner tied Chile's Mito Pereira and South African Christiaan Bezuidenhout.